deltachat/deltachat-pages/_posts/2023-07-02-deltatouch.md

 * Act as primary device to add second device
 * Encrypt database (may be important for UT as it currently doesn't offer encryption on OS level)
 * Connectivity status
-* "Last seen" green dot
+* "Seen recently" green dot
 * Clear chat

 These are planned to be implemented in the coming months.